serdar-acir/Tutorials/docs/index.md

 Jobs are managed by a Resource Manager on the HPC Cluster.
-SABANCI HPC Cluster uses SLURM Resource Manager for this purpose.
+TOSUN and SUNUM clusters uses SLURM Resource Manager for this purpose.